parthkathuria/foodiezz/README.md

 ### Future Improvements
 Currently, I am fetching the complete dataset all at once from the SODA API.
 The reason I am doing this is because some food truck have multiple entries for the same location in the dataset because of multiple timings.
 Once I have the complete dataset, I am using a hash map to remove duplicates from the data and then paginating the results for the output.
 What I would like to improve here is, if possible, to get the unique data from the SODA API using SoQL query and use the pagination feature provided by SoQL.
-This is helpful when the dataset gets hugh and current approach can crash the process.
+This is helpful when the dataset gets huge and current approach can crash the process.
 Also, it is helpful while scaling the app.